Inicio/Thinkers Publishing, Libros, Psicología, Medio Juego/Miguel Najdorf – El Viejo – Life, Games & Stories

 Descripción

 Writing about Miguel Najdorf is one of my greatest pleasures as a chess journalist and writer.
-Having

 dealings with him than I did.
-A few years ago we agreed that both of us could say “I knew Mozart”, not
+A few years ago we agreed that both of us could say “I knew Mozart”,

-embraced.
+discipline he embraced.
 Najdorf did so with the utmost passion.

 I never felt able to call him “el Viejo” (literally “The old man”), as everyone, himself included, called him;

-I think it sounded disrespectful to me because of my Guarani roots, although obviously no disrespect was
+I think it sounded disrespectful to me because of my Guarani roots, although obviously no disrespect was implied.

 The first time I heard of him was through the magazine “Ajedrez”, and later through the occasional